htutarkar67/ICT111-WatchMate-MVP/README.md

 The documentation and planning completed during Lab 06 provide the foundation for developing the final WatchMate prototype.
 ### UI/UX Translation

-The completed wireframes—including the homepage, AI chatbot, search results, movie detail page, watchlist, chat history, and admin dashboard—provide clear visual specifications for the final user interface.
-These wireframes guide the implementation of the React frontend and ensure a consistent user experience.
+The completed wireframes, including the homepage, AI chatbot, search results, movie details, watchlist, chat history, and admin dashboard, provide a clear blueprint for the final user interface.
+These designs guide React frontend development and help maintain a consistent and user-friendly experience.
 ### Structural Foundation

 The frontend pages and React components form the structure of the application.
 During development, these components will be connected to backend APIs to provide dynamic content, AI-powered recommendations, user authentication, and watchlist management.